 In addition to diversification, investment constraints have been set for the individual investment managers to work within to ensure that the risk of volatility and deviation from the benchmark are within controlled levels.
-Investment values and performance of the investment managers is monitored on a quarterly basis and reported to the Pensions Committee and Board.

 c) Exchange rate risk

 The Pension Fund holds investment assets which are denominated in currencies other than sterling.
 These investment assets were approximately 45% (£828m) of the Pension Fund's investment portfolio as at 31 March 2022.
 This included investments in overseas listed equities, multi-sector credit, private equity, and cash.
 Approximately 40% of foreign currency exposures in the listed equities asset class are hedged via the purchase of units in hedged versions of the relevant index tracking funds.
 The main non-sterling currency exposures at 31st March 2022 was the US dollar.
 Other major exposures were the Euro, other European, Asian, and emerging market country currencies.